 3)Everest Three Pass Trek

 The trail splits at Namche from the classic EBC trek and heads up to the Dudhkoshi valley, where you cross the first pass i.e., Renjo La pass.
-Then, you descend to Gokyo valley before heading east towards Everest Base Camp through the second Pass i.e., Cho La Pass.
+Then, you descend to Gokyo Valley before heading east towards Everest Base Camp through the second Pass i.e., Cho La Pass.
 After exploring the EBC area, you cross the third pass i.e., Kongma La Pass, to join the EBC route back to Lukla.
-This incredible trek introduces you to the pristine villages of Nagla valley and surprises you with the delightful scenery and a stunning view of mountains.
+This incredible trek introduces you to the pristine villages of Nagla Valley and surprises you with delightful scenery and a stunning view of the mountains.

 4)Mani Rimdu Festival Trek

-Besides the local worshippers, hundreds of tourists gather to enjoy this exciting festival and to understand the rituals, culture, and traditions of Buddhist people of the Everest region.
+Besides the local worshippers, hundreds of tourists gather to enjoy this exciting festival and to understand the rituals, culture, and traditions of the Buddhist people of the Everest region.
 Festivals are an important part of the culture in the Himalayan region, and they are somehow related to the mountains and Mother Nature.
 Such an intricacy between Mother Nature and the culture of people provides an enticing prospect to the trek in this region.
-Mani Rimdu Festival Trek can be the best trek for those who want to enjoy the rich colours of the festival along with the magnificent view of Everest and other snow-clad mountain peaks.
+Mani Rimdu Festival Trek can be the best trek for those who want to enjoy the rich colors of the festival along with the magnificent view of Everest and other snow-clad mountain peaks.

 5)Everest Base Camp Heli Trek